Skip to main content

 Testosterone in women is a systemic hormone, providing essential signals for maintaining vascular health and metabolic efficiency.

-The long-term story of is written at the level of the blood vessels, specifically within the delicate inner lining known as the endothelium.
+The long-term story of cardiovascular health is written at the level of the blood vessels, specifically within the delicate inner lining known as the endothelium.
 A healthy endothelium is flexible and responsive, capable of dilating to increase blood flow and prevent the adhesion of cells that can lead to plaque formation.

 Testosterone interacts directly with this lining, promoting the production of nitric oxide, a molecule that signals blood vessels to relax and widen.
 As testosterone levels diminish over the years, this protective signaling weakens.
 The vascular environment can become less responsive and more susceptible to the inflammatory processes that underlie atherosclerosis.
 This sets the stage for a gradual increase in cardiovascular risk, a process that unfolds silently over many years.